-Whether you hire a mover or opt to do it yourself, you need to arrange the date and moving company for your move.
+Whether you hire a mover or opt to do it yourself, you need to arrange the date and moving company.
 Once you have that set, you can prepare for the move itself.

 Pick Up the Items You Need

-Using your moving planner, make a list of the things that you need to get to help your move go more smoothly.
+Make a list of the things that you need to get to help things go more smoothly.
 Things such as boxes, packing tape, bubble wrap, and tissue or newspaper to wrap your fragile items are needed.
 Permanent markers are also helpful when marking boxes, so they are easily visible.

 Pack Up Your Things